Philadelphia Flyers: Rebuilding years (1991–1994)

-Prior to the 1991–92 season, the Flyers acquired Rod Brind'Amour from St. Louis.
-Brind'Amour led the Flyers in goals (33), assists (44) and points (77) in his first season with the club.
-With Ron Sutter gone to St. Louis in the Brind'Amour trade, Rick Tocchet was named team captain.
-As the Flyers continued to flounder, Paul Holmgren was fired midway through the season and replaced by Bill Dineen, father of Flyer Kevin Dineen.
-On February 19, the Flyers and Pittsburgh made a major five-player deal which featured Tocchet – who never grew comfortably into the role of captain – heading to Pittsburgh and Mark Recchi coming to Philadelphia.
-Recchi recorded 27 points in his first 22 games as a Flyer, but the team missed the playoffs for the third consecutive year, due in large part to an awful road record (10–26–4).
-With Tocchet traded, the Flyers remained without a captain until Kevin Dineen was named to the post in 1993–94, and instead went with three alternate captains.
+Prior to the 1991–92 season, the Flyers traded Ron Sutter to the Blues for Rod Brind'Amour.
+Paul Holmgren was fired midway through the season and was replaced by Bill Dineen, father of Flyer Kevin Dineen.
+On February 19, the Flyers and Pittsburgh made a major five-player deal to acquire Mark Recchi coming to Philadelphia.

-In June 1992, the Flyers persuaded Bobby Clarke to return to the team as senior vice president after Jay Snider won the hard-fought arbitration battle for 1991 first overall pick Eric Lindros against the Rangers.
-It was determined that Quebec had made a deal with the Flyers before making a deal with the Rangers.
-In order to acquire Lindros' rights, the Flyers parted with six players, trading Steve Duchesne, Peter Forsberg, Ron Hextall, Kerry Huffman, Mike Ricci, Chris Simon, a 1993 first-round draft pick (Jocelyn Thibault), a 1994 first-round draft pick (Nolan Baumgartner) and $15 million to Quebec.
-While Lindros became a preeminent star in Philadelphia, the trade proved heavily lopsided in favor of the Nordiques – soon to become the Colorado Avalanche – providing the core of their two Stanley Cup teams and an unprecedented eight-straight division championships, with Forsberg becoming a franchise player.
+In June 1992, the Flyers persuaded Bobby Clarke to return to the team as senior vice president after Ed Snider's son and president, Jay T. Snider won the hard-fought arbitration battle for 1991 first overall pick Eric Lindros against the Rangers.
+In order to acquire Lindros' rights, the Flyers parted with six players, trading Steve Duchesne, Peter Forsberg, Ron Hextall, Kerry Huffman, Mike Ricci, Chris Simon, a 1993 first-round draft pick, a 1994 first-round draft pick and $15 million to Quebec.
+Although Lindros became a preeminent star in Philadelphia, the trade proved heavily lopsided in favor of the Nordiques – soon to become the Colorado Avalanche – providing the core of their two Stanley Cup teams and an unprecedented eight-straight division championships, with Forsberg becoming a franchise player.